creme332/creme332.github.io/_posts/2023-04-05-install-cpp-notebook.md

 media_subpath: /assets/cpp-notebook/
 ---

 In this tutorial, I will guide you through the process of starting your C++ journey on Jupyter Notebook.
-By the end, you will effortlessly run C++ notebooks, seamlessly switching between VS Code and your browser for a smooth coding experience.
-Let's dive in!

 The whole process is summarized below:

 ```mermaid
 flowchart TD
     mf(Mambaforge)